 Anti-selection describes a rise in the possibility that a person may cancel their pre-existing contract because they are confident that demands and needs exceed what the service provider has included in the package.

-Since sick individuals are more likely to join in insurance, the company is forced to raise prices to pay the claims, which ultimately drives away healthier people.
+Since sick individuals are more likely to join in insurance, the company is forced to raise prices to pay the claims, ultimately driving healthier people away.

-Consequently, the party with less knowledge has a higher chance of ending up at loss.
+Consequently, the party with less knowledge has a higher chance of ending up at a loss.

-In insurance adverse selection applies both ways.
-If the buyer decides not to disclose full information about their health then they can end up being in profit as a result putting the company at a loss and vice versa.
+In insurance, adverse selection applies both ways.
+If the buyer decides not to disclose full information about their health, they can end up being in profit, putting the company at a loss and vice versa.

 Key Takeaways

-- Adverse selection is a market failure resulting from information asymmetry, where one party has more information about a transaction than the other, often leading to undesirable outcomes.
+2. Adverse selection is a market failure resulting from information asymmetry, where one party has more information about a transaction than the other, leading to undesirable outcomes.

 Comparison Table